Sharing 10 easy ways to eat more plants in 2022! Following these simple plant based tips will help better fuel both your body & mind!

 Baking your vegetables in advance is another great way to have them be accessible for use throughout the week!
 Think roasted sweet potatoes, carrots, broccolini, steamed green beans, sautéed onions & peppers, etc!
 I’m not the biggest fan of meal prep.
 BUT preparing a few things in advance does help making meals day of, a whole lot easier!
 If you are preparing veggies in advance, make sure to store them in glass containers, rather than plastic.

-I hope these 10 easy ways to incorporate more plants into your diet was helpful!
+If you’ve been wondering how to start eating more plants, I hope these 10 simple tips can help give you some guidance!
 Adding in more veggies doesn’t have to be complicated or too time consuming.
 It simply may require you to shift some of your eating habits towards more mindful choices!
 I promise your body will thank you!

 How are you going to incorporate more veggies in your diet this year?
 I’d love to hear!